 In a post on College Confidential, they list off the average SSAT scores for many of the top boarding schools.
 They estimate Read more

-For thousands, if not tens to hundreds of thousands of students throughout the world studying for the exam, you have to wait until you finish the SSAT and get your scores before you find out you are a 93% Percentile or a 99% Percentile or maybe even a 50% Percentile.
+For thousands, if not tens to hundreds of thousands of students throughout the world prepping for the SSAT to get into elite eight schools association schools like Hotchkiss, you have to wait until you finish the exam and get your SSAT scores before you find out you are a 93% Percentile or a 99% Percentile or maybe even a 50% Percentile.
 However, when you’re aiming for a Top U.S. Boarding School or even many other International Boarding Schools that accept the scores for their admissions, you don’t know exactly out of the 60 Verbal Questions or the 50 Quantitative (Math) Questions or the 40 Reading Questions you need to get correct.
 Read more

 Looking for a strong education option for your student in the Tacoma area?

 We examine two of Pierce County’s top private schools, Annie Wright (AW) and Bellarmine Prep.
 There are definitely many differences between them and the following will show that.